joeywu63/financial_planner/d1/product-and-planning.md

    * How do you keep track of what needs to get done?
    * How do you prioritize tasks?
    * How do tasks get assigned to team members?
+ * Team will be utilizing MeisterTask, a task management platform for teams.
+ * Use MeisterTask to assign, organize and prioritize tasks between team members.
+ * Use MeisterTask to keep track of outstanding items that are not yet done.
+ * MeisterTask has ability to assign deadlines for items which aids in keeping team members on schedule for deliverables.
+ * Prioritize tasks by keeping them in an ordered list.
+ * Can also prioritize tasks by adding highlight tags to each, stating whether they are of high, medium or low priority.
+ * Tasks are assigned to team members according to their experience, priority and schedules.

 ----
 ### Highlights